 Episodic MemoryThis research investigates the mechanisms underlying the encoding, storage, and retrieval of different types of information in memory.
 Our research incorporates behavioral, computational, and electrophysiological approaches such as event-related potentials (ERPs) to study memory.
 ERPs are scalp-recorded electral activity that is associated with the processing of stimuli such as words or images.
 Current projects in the lab include research on the neural and cognitive processes that contribute to the recollection of accurate memories and false memories (when and why people claim to remember events that did not occur).

 Gender Differences in Cognitive Abilities

 Sex differences in performance on tests of spatial ability favoring males and in tests of episodic memory ability favoring females have been documented in the psychological literature.
-In our lab, we are investigating the cognitive processes underlying performance differences in spatial ability and episodic memory ability.
+In our lab, we are investigating the cognitive processes underlying performance differences in general knowledge, spatial ability and episodic memory ability.

 Stereotype priming refers to the effect of social stereotypes on perception and action.
 Researchers have recently shown that when asked to make a rapid decision about the identity of an object (Is the object a gun or not?), people will mistakenly "see" a gun in the hand of a Black person more often than in the hand of a White person.
 In our lab, we are exploring whether this stereotype effect is in perception (that is, people really see guns) or in response bias (e.g., they are more likely to say "gun" with ambiguous evidence).
 We are using similar techniques to explore the same types of questions with semantic priming in which the identification of words are affected by previously presented primes, e.g., "candle" affects the identification of "wax".